thavlik/machine-learning-portfolio/README.md

 - [Doom Gameplay Dataset](https://github.com/thavlik/doom-gameplay-dataset)
 - [Quake Gameplay Dataset](https://github.com/thavlik/quake-gameplay-dataset)

+## Running Code
+Configurations are defined in yaml files, which can be composed via the `include` directive to conveniently form derivative experiments with minimal boilerplate.
+An experiment can be run by passing the path to the input yaml as the `--config` flag to `src/main.py`:

+`python3 src/main.py --config experiments/mnist/vae/fid.yaml`

+**Note: the script assumes the current working directory is the root of this repository**.
+By convention, all file and directory paths in yaml files are given relative to the repo root.

 ## Relevant Literature
 Many of the ideas implemented in this repository were first detailed in the following papers: